Voted Best Personal Injury Law Firm By Georgia Lawyers

 Our Locations

-Why You Should Hire a Lawyer After a Motorcycle Accident
+Why You Should Hire a Lawyer After a Motorcycle Accident in Atlanta, GA

 By necessity, motorcyclists are generally more cautious and aware of their surroundings.
 However, in most motorcycle accidents, there is a presumption that the motorcycle rider did something wrong.
 The motorcycle accident lawyers at our firm have handled countless cases where the wrong person was cited for a accident.
 Even an “obvious” case can quickly change to a $0 recovery based on a failure to preserve evidence or falling for a trick question from an insurance adjuster.
 An experienced motorcycle crash attorney can make a huge difference.
 Trying to handle a serious motorcycle accident claim on your own can not only get you much less than you deserve, but it is much more stressful than you may think.